The Royal Marsden School

 Whether you are an allied health professional or a nurse, and whichever course or programme is right for your development, we are confident that you will find your learning experience at The Royal Marsden to be rewarding and valuable.

-From September 2011, all programmes at the School will be validated by Kingston / St George's, University of London.
+From September 2011, all programmes at the School will be validated by the University of East Anglia.
 However, the majority of our modules are taught at The Royal Marsden in Chelsea.

 We constantly update our modules and programmes to ensure that they: